 The scientific examination of Vermeer's painting methods and techniques is probably still at its earliest stages.
 As of yet, no systematic research has been conducted on Vermeer's paintings even though there are only 35 (36?) in all.
 However, various aspects of his technique have been closely examined in a number of in-depth studies.

 One of the first detailed accounts of Vermeer's painting technique can be found in P.T.A.
-Swillens' Vermeer which is by now very difficult to find.
+Swillens' Johannes Vermeer, painter of Delft, 1632–1675, which is by now very difficult to find.
 The best all-around study is certainly Arthur K. Wheelock Jr.'s Vermeer and the Art of Painting (1995) which discusses many facets of Vermeer's painting technique and the relationship they have with artistic expression.
-Rembrandt: The Painter at Work, by Ernst van de Wetering, deals not only with Rembrandt's painting technique but that of Dutch 17th-century painters in general but it should nonetheless be considered essential reading for those interested in Vermeer's technique.
+Rembrandt: The Painter at Work (2009) by Ernst van de Wetering, deals not only with Rembrandt's painting technique but that of Dutch seventeenth-century painters in general but it should nonetheless be considered essential reading for those interested in Vermeer's technique.

-The most comprehensive book on Veremmer's painting materials is Looking Over Vermeer’s Shoulder Seventeenth-Century Dutch Fine Painting Techniques and Studio Practices with Particular Focus on the Work of Johannes Vermeer (second edition) (2016, by Jonathan Janson, author of the Essential Vermeer website.
+The most comprehensive book on Veremmer's painting materials is Looking Over Vermeer's Shoulder Seventeenth-Century Painting Techniques and Studio Practices with Particular Focus on the Work of Johannes Vermeer (second edition) (2020), by Jonathan Janson, author of the Essential Vermeer website.

 Robert Wald, "The Art of Painting.
-Observations on Approach and Technique" in Vermeer: Die Malkunst (in English and Germans)
+Observations on Approach and Technique," in Vermeer: Die Malkunst, 2010.

 Many so-called "pictures-within-a-picture" are found in the interiors by Vermeer as well as many of his contemporaries.
 Gregor J. M. Weber has shed new light on Vermeer's way of deepening pictorial meaning through in his fascinating essay "Vermeer's Use of the Picture-within-a-Picture: A New Approach," Vermeer Studies, (1998).
-Weber also discusses the painting (Caritas Romana) which hangs on the far right of the background wall in The Music Lesson. in "Ein neu entdecktes Bild im Bild von Johannes Vermeer," Weltkunst 70,2 (February 2000), pp. 225-228.
+Weber also discusses the painting (Caritas Romana) which hangs on the far right of the background wall in The Music Lesson. in "Ein neu entdecktes Bild im Bild von Johannes Vermeer," Weltkunst 70, 2, (2000).

 Another very interesting study of Vermeer's use of paintings-within-paintings can be found online in a very interesting article by Gregor J. M. Weber at the Hoogsteder & Hoogsteder web site.